Services

 Department - Organization: Department of Canadian Heritage

 Description: The program provides funding to community-based events that: A) promote intercultural or interfaith understanding.
 P) Promote discussions on multiculturalism, diversity, racism and religious discrimination.
-C) celebrate a community’s history and culture such as heritage months recognized by Parliament.
+C) celebrate a community’s history and culture, such as heritage months recognized by Parliament.
 A new priority in the program for 2024 will include celebrations and events that recognize the history, culture, accomplishments, contributions and future of Black Canadians and their communities.
 Municipalities with a population of up to 10,000 are eligible to apply.
 You can watch a video here for tips on your application.

 *The department has consolidated its two programs, the Community Support, Multiculturalism, and Anti-Racism Initiatives Program and the Anti-Racism Action Program, under a single program.*

-Deadline: For the events stream, there is no fixed deadline to submit a funding application, they are accepted continuously.
+Deadline: For the events stream, there is no fixed deadline to submit a funding application; they are accepted continuously.
 However, to ensure timely assessment, it is advised that your application be submitted 18 weeks before the proposed event start date.

 Website: https://www.canada.ca/en/canadian-heritage/services/funding/multiculturalism-anti-racism.html